gilzamir18/AI4U/doc/introductionENG.md

 The agent sees the game world through sensors.
 It acts in this world through actuators.
 The mapping between sensors and actuators is performed by a controller.
 Based on the history of perceptions, the controller decides which action to execute.
 Actions change the controllable object of the agent or the surrounding environment.

+This tutorial is entirely based on Godot version 4.1 for .NET.
+[The official Godot documentation on the use of C#](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) is a good starting point to fully understand this tutorial.

 # How to implement an agent in Godot?

 In Godot, an agent is composed of a virtual body, sensors, actuators, and a controller.
 A virtual body can be an object of type RigidBody2D, RigidBody3D, Node2D, Node3D, or any other object that can be controlled by the user.